charlie0129/iosnoopng/README.md

 - `-a`: Listen address (default "127.0.0.1:8092")
 - `-l`: Log level (default "info")
 - `-o`: Save raw dtrace output to a file (default "")

+> [!WARNING]
+> Before quitting iosnoopng, **make sure your Mac have NOT slept**, due to the same reason mentioned above.
+If your Mac has not slept, you can safely quit iosnoopng.
+However, if your Mac has slept, quitting iosnoopng may cause a system freeze.
+Either let iosnoopng running or save your work and **force** reboot your Mac.